Distinguished Professor, Visual Arts

 Everything is Black and White till you turn Gray.
 Paul Olsen

-Professor Paul Olsen was hired by then Coastal Carolina College in 1989.
+Paul Olsen was hired by then Coastal Carolina College in 1989.
 He was hired to establish the graphic design and photography programs for a growing art department.
 Prior to coming to Coastal he had worked in Connecticut, New York and Miami as an art director, creative director and finally owning a freelance business.
-His first teaching job was at Mississippi University for Women where he established the photography program, became Director of Marketing and was one of the founders and co-director of the Mississippi Governor’s School.
+His first teaching job was at Mississippi University for Women where he established the photography program, became director of marketing and was one of the founders and co-director of the Mississippi Governor’s School.
 From there he went to Columbia College in Missouri where he expanded the graphic design program and served as department chair for three years before coming to Coastal.
 Shortly after arriving at Coastal he was approached by a student English major to become advisor for Archarios, an out of print literary/art magazine once produced by the English Department.
 Twenty-five years later and over 80 national and regional awards he is stepping down as advisor.
 The first issue produced won the national Pacemaker Award.
 Olsen has been recognized by Coastal for his involvement with Archarios and student media receiving the Student Affairs Division Award for significant contributions to the quality of student life in 1992 and 2010.
 He was named Distinguished Four Year Magazine Advisor in 1995 by the CMA/ACP (College Media Advisors and Associated Collegiate Press) at their annual national convention.

-In 2005 Professor Olsen and Professor Arne Flaten established the Ashes2Art Program.
+In 2005 Olsen and professor Arne Flaten established the Ashes2Art Program.
 Its purpose was to introduce undergraduate students to the digital reconstruction of ancient monuments and in so doing the study of ancient art history.
 The program started in Florence, Italy, migrated to Greece and was scheduled to go to Egypt but that had to be canceled due to the political unrest that erupted.
 The program has garnered many awards and is nationally recognized as a superb undergraduate research program using the latest technology for exploration and reconstruction.
 Olsen and Flaten received a National Endowment for the Humanities grant that allowed them to take students, all expenses paid, to Greece to do research each summer for two weeks for two years.
 They also received several Faculty Enhancement Grants.

-Professor Olsen was one of the original members of the Myrtle Beach Marathon Steering Committee.
+Olsen was one of the original members of the Myrtle Beach Marathon Steering Committee.
 Besides running in the marathon’s inaugural race, he was involved in creating their national advertising campaign, brochures and tee shirts for the last 18 years.

-Professor Olsen is also a nationally recognized photographer whose work has been exhibited internationally, nationally, regionally and locally.
+Olsen is also a nationally recognized photographer whose work has been exhibited internationally, nationally, regionally and locally.
 His photography has won numerous awards.

 M.F.A., University of Miami, Florida 1975